10 best Sicily day trips from around the island

 The equally sublime Casa Nostra is an excellent boutique B&B choice, and is also within walking distance of the historic center.

 One more boutique choice to tempt you with is the sensational Hotel Torre Bonera Green Resort.
 It’s in the Comune of Menfi and is ideal for exploring the historic town of Mazara del Vallo.
+We stayed here for 2 nights, and it wasn’t nearly enough.

 4. Erice — best days trips in Sicily